notwaldorf/notwaldorf.github.com/_posts/2016-12-13-polymer-cheatsheet.markdown

 [computed properties](https://www.polymer-project.org/1.0/docs/devguide/observers#define-a-computed-property).

 There are all the possible things you can use in the `properties` block.
-Don't just use all of them because you can; some have performance implications.
+Don't just use all of them because you can; some (like `reflectToAttribute` and `notify`) can have performance implications.

 ```js
 properties: {